 BUT, our dislike of being in crowds trumps the idea of going somewhere "exotic", so we settled for a day trip across the border into Germany on a beautiful day here in "The North", to the town of Bad Säckingen on the other side of the Rhine River, separated from Switzerland by the longest covered pedestrian bridge in Europe (203.7m).
-We had been here before, and knew of a little shop that served the best Gelato, and together with lunch in a Pasta-Pizzeria restaurant on the Piazza across from the magnificent Fridolin Minster, a walk through the castle gardens and the narrow alleyways of the old town, the cobbled streets....
+We had been here before in February 2016, and knew of a little shop that served the best Gelato, and together with lunch in a Pasta-Pizzeria restaurant on the main square across from the magnificent Fridolin Minster, a walk through the castle gardens and the narrow alleyways of the old town, the cobbled streets....
 AND the hike we did the day before at Lago di Lugano, it was just like being in Italy (sort of) but without the crowds.
 Even the inside of St.Fridolin's reminded me a lot of St.Peter's in Rome.

 A "relaxing" day for us, although we did opt to walk from the train station on the Swiss side (Stein Säckingen, Canton Aargau) which together with a walking tour of the town amounted to a 4-km walk just the same...